shadow-syndicate/contracts/README.md

 # Metadata

-Upgradable contract that provides Metadata for Roach tokens.
+An upgradeable contract that provides Metadata for Roach tokens.
 Full metadata will be available only after Roach is born.

 ```